Branson-coder/Designing-and-Delivering-AI-literacy-Programs/README.md

-This includes all six session of my AI literacy prorgam
+This includes all six session of my AI literacy prorgam.
+Each session contains the links to the video recordings as a word document.